fex01/ansible-gitserver/README.md

 * `- name: Set inventory ansible_port to default` - next task
   * `set_fact:` - The [set_fact][modules-set_fact] module can be used to assign a new value to a existing variable.
     * `ansible_port: 22` - The variable *ansible_port* informs Ansible on which port it can establish an SSH connection to the targeted host.
-  * `when:` - only execute this task when the following conditions are fullfilled:
+  * `when:` - only execute this task when the following conditions are fulfilled:
     * `default_ssh is defined and` - variable *default_ssh* is known and
     * `default_ssh.state is defined and` - has a field named 'state' and
     * `default_ssh.state == "started` - the value of said field is 'started'